What personal end of year reflection questions should you ask? How do you do a year-end review and reflection?

 Before any new year planning or even making New Year’s Resolutions (if that’s your thing), you should always first do a year-end reflection and review.

-Your success in the new year and your ability to finally achieve your goals just might depend on it.
-Yes, it’s that important!
+But our sights are on 2024 now.
+Your success in the new year and your ability to finally achieve your goals just might depend on your ability to process 2023.
+Review and reflection is the best way to do that.

 Taking time for an end of year review and reflection can make the difference between success and failure for you in the New Year.